Richard Haynes (lawyer): Law practice

 A native of Houston, Texas, Haynes graduated from the University of Houston Law Center in 1956, and was admitted to the State Bar of Texas on April 23, 1956.
+During one stretch, he reportedly won 163 drunk-driving cases in a row.
 He was involved in landmark cases such as The State of Texas v.
 John Hill (a basis for journalist and author Thomas Thompson's 1976 book Blood and Money), and the notorious T. Cullen Davis murder and later solicitation of murder trials in Fort Worth, Texas, both of which ended in acquittals.
 He also represented Morganna, a.k.a.
-"The Kissing Bandit," and Vicki Daniel, who was the wife of Price Daniel Jr. His successful defense of Vicki Daniel established battered woman syndrome as a legal defense in the state of Texas.
+"The Kissing Bandit", and Vicki Daniel, who was the wife of Price Daniel Jr. His successful defense of Vicki Daniel established battered woman syndrome as a legal defense in the state of Texas.

 Haynes said the secret to his legal advocacy was to have the answer to any prospective question from a judge or prosecutor or if an answer wasn't at the ready, be prepared to change the subject.
 At an American Bar Association seminar in New York in the late 1970s, Haynes explained how to plead in the alternative: "Say you sue me because you claim my dog bit you.
 Well now, this is my defense: My dog doesn't bite.
 And second, in the alternative, my dog was tied up that night.
 And third, I don't believe you really got bit.
 And fourth, I don't have a dog."

 When he first began practicing law, Haynes would sometimes ask his clients to thank the judge and jury after their acquittal.
 He ended the practice after one client said, "Ladies and gentlemen, I want to thank each and every one of you.
 And I promise you that I will never, ever do it again."

 Haynes once cross-examined an empty chair when the prosecution failed to call a key witness.
 His courtroom theatrics included shocking himself with a cattle prod to make a point.
 In defending a biker gang that had nailed a woman to a tree, Haynes planned to drive a nail into his hand to show the jury it wasn't that painful, but changed his mind at the last second.
 Such flamboyant tactics comprised a small part of Haynes' legal strategy, however.
 As journalist Gary Cartwright declared: "[Trials] are won through careful attention to detail and by hard scientific analysis of situations and evidence.
 Haynes prepares himself for a case by cramming down books and articles on criminology, pathology, ballistics, psychology, crime-scene investigative technique, whatever is called in for a particular case."